-Citing league sources, senior NFL analyst Chris Mortensen wrote Saturday that it's a "virtual certainty'' that Tebow will land with the Jaguars -- the only other team that expressed interest in him before Denver traded him to the Jets last March.
+Citing league sources, senior NFL analyst Chris Mortensen wrote Saturday that it's a "virtual certainty" Tebow will land with the Jaguars -- the only other team that expressed interest in him before Denver traded him to the Jets.

-A source confirmed to Newsday this past week that the Jets plan to trade or release Tebow, who has been a non-factor the entire season.
-But league sources, according to ESPN, say the Jets are expected to "honor Tebow's forthcoming request to be released and therefore become an unrestricted free agent.''
+A source confirmed to Newsday earlier this week that the Jets plan to either trade or release the polarizing QB, who has been a non-factor this entire season.
+But league sources, according to ESPN, say the Jets are expected to "honor Tebow's forthcoming request to be released and therefore become an unrestricted free agent."

-Jaguars owner Shahid Khan reportedly wanted to trade for Tebow last offseason.
-With current quarterbacks Blaine Gabbert (1,662 passing yards, nine touchdown passes, six interceptions, 58.3 completion percentage) and backup Chad Henne having struggled, Jacksonville (2-12) is expected to hold a quarterback competition next season.
+Jaguars owner Shad Khan reportedly wanted to trade for Tebow last offseason -- but after current quarterbacks Blaine Gabbert (1,662 passing yards, nine touchdowns, six interceptions, 58.3 completion percentage) and backup Chad Henne struggled, Jacksonville (2-12) is expected to hold a QB competition next season.

 And according to a "team source," ESPN reported it's a "high likelihood Tebow will be part of the mix."